 All the practices can be watched on the Diversity Charter’s Youtube channel.

-The next edition of the Diversity Awards will take place in 2021.
+The next edition of the Diversity Awards will take place on 20 May 2021.

 Applying for the Diversity Awards Lëtzebuerg 2019 can benefit your organisation in many ways:

 How diversity is integrated in the recruitment, welcome and integration processes of the organisation’s new employees.

 For example: proactive recruitment, partnerships with employment structures, partnerships with company, recruiter training, internships for targeted audiences, practices to enhance the attractiveness of certain jobs, welcome pack or diversity training of new arrivals, integration path, tutoring, practices to welcome and integrate new arrivals to Luxembourg, etc.

 Review of Human Resources processes acknowledging the principles ofnon-discrimination and of diversity promotion.